Section Heading Background Image

 People with and without Down syndrome experience grief and sadness when a loved one dies.
 We have learned from individuals with Down syndrome and their families that grief can be experienced different

 The webinar recording below was shared by the Center for Developmental Disabilities Evaluation and Research (CDDER) and the Massachusetts Department of Developmental Services (DDS).
-The presentation s
+View the

 Making healthy choices at a buffet can be challenging.
 In this video, Carly and Tyler explain and demonstrate helpful tips to address this challenge.
 The tips in this video also apply to potlucks, fam